A critical look at the vibrational model for ^{92}Pd and comparison with ^{48}Cr: Introduction

-This is in contrast with a $J=0$ $T=1$ pairing interaction for which $C(2,2) = 0.1741$.
+This is in contrast with a $J =0$ $T =1$ pairing interaction for which $C(2,2) = 0.1741$.

 However the Swedish group goes beyond what was done in the past.
-They attempt to give a physical interpretation of the experimentally observed vibrational spectrum in terms of angular differences of neutron proton pairs coupled to maximum angular momentum e.f J=9 in the g$_{9/2}$ shell.There has however been a recent reaction to the over interpretation of the vibrational spectrum in terms of a single j shell model i.e. g$_{9/2}$.
-Fu Zhao and Arima \cite{fu} point out that in the work of Robinson et al. \cite{R2014} the percentage of pure g9/2 configuration in the J=0+ ground state and J=2+ first excited state is less than 33\%.
+They attempt to give a physical interpretation of the experimentally observed vibrational spectrum in terms of angular differences of neutron proton pairs coupled to maximum angular momentum e.f $J=9$ in the $g_{9/2}$ shell.
+There has however been a recent reaction to the over interpretation of the vibrational spectrum in terms of a single $J$ shell model i.e. $g_{9/2}$.
+Fu Zhao and Arima \cite{12} point out that in the work of Robinson et al. \cite{3} the percentage of pure $g_{9/2}$ configuration in the $J=0^{+}$ ground state and $J=2^{+}$ first excited state is less than $33\%$.

-In this work we will speak of interactions rather than correlations although the two are obviously connected as seen e.g. in recent work of K, Neergaard \cite{kn}.
-Instead of J=0 pairing we speak of the J=0 T=1 interaction.
-Also the J$_{max}$ interaction and the T=1 interaction where all T=0 two-body matrix elements are sent to zero.
+In this work we will speak of interactions rather than correlations although the two are obviously connected as seen e.g. in recent work of K, Neergaard \cite{13}.
+Instead of $J=0$ pairing we speak of the $J = 0$ $T = 1$ interaction.
+Also the $J_{max}$ interaction and the $T = 1$ interaction where all $T = 0$ two-body matrix elements are sent to zero.

-A recent review article contains many references to $J$ pairing in nuclei\cite{Frauendorf}.
-It will not be practical to mention them all but we here give a smaller selected list of relevant works, some mentioned in the review and some not \cite{Goswami, Satula and Wyss 2000,Satula and Wyss 1997,Martinez-Pinedo,Sagawa,Moya de Guerra,Bertsch,Terasaki}
+A recent review article contains many references to $J$-pairing in nuclei \cite{14}.
+It will not be practical to mention them all but we here give a smaller selected list of relevant works, some mentioned in the review and some not \cite{15, 16, 17, 18, 19, 20, 21, 22}

-In the works of A. Goodman \cite{Goodman 1999,Goodman 2001} it is pointed out that for a given band the $J=0$ $T=1$ pairing correlations dominates for low spins, but as one goes up in spin there is a gradual transition so that for the highest spin states T=0 pairing dominates.
-This can be seen in a simple model of Harper and Zamick \cite{Harper} for a system of two protons and two neutrons where, for sufficiently high spin, the $J=0$ $T=1$ two body matrix element never enters into the calculation.
+In the works of A. Goodman \cite{23, 24} it is pointed out that for a given band the $J = 0$ $T = 1$ pairing correlations dominates for low spins, but as one goes up in spin there is a gradual transition so that for the highest spin states $T = 0$ pairing dominates.
+This can be seen in a simple model of Harper and Zamick \cite{25} for a system of two protons and two neutrons where, for sufficiently high spin, the $J = 0$ $T = 1$ two body matrix element never enters into the calculation.
 One cannot reach a high value of J if one pair of particles is coupled to zero.